ovhlabs/knowledge-base/en/_posts/2014-09-29-hello-node.markdown

 EXPOSE 80
 ```

 It first instructs Docker to get Node.js ``0.10`` base image with automatic build support (``-onbuild``).
-To use another Node.js runtime version like the beeding edge one, you may choose to use ``FROM node:0.11-onbuild`` for instance.
+To use another Node.js runtime version like the bleeding edge one, you may choose to use ``FROM node:0.11-onbuild`` for instance.

 We then declare the ``PORT`` our application will listen on.
 In our case, standard HTTP port.